Childcare Exclusion List: Information for Parents

 Most children with mild colds who have no fever and who feel well enough to go to school do not need to stay home.
 Most colds spread in the 1-3 days before children show symptoms such as a runny nose or slight cough.

-How long will my child need to stay home if she is sick?
+How long will my child need to stay home if he is sick?

-The inside of this brochure explains how long children should stay home after they become ill with excludable conditions.
+Thelist on this page explains how long children should stay home after they become ill with excludable conditions.

-Would my child have to stay out of school if he was not sick?
+Would my child have to stay out of school if she was not sick?

 What does my child need to come back to school?